 Next, position your business for a new level of marketing tactics.
 Rope in the next generation of business platforms that include websites, blogging, emails, social media marketing and so on.
 Break down that geographical barrier and reach out to global customers from the U.S., Europe, China, Australia etc., no matter where you are based.

 As your freelance business grows, money will start pouring in.
 But this will not come without its so-called price.
 More business means more time and more commitment.
 The time and attention to your full-time job may be jeopardized if the level of freelance work crosses the boundary of your own capability.
 Be warned.

 It is imperative therefore for you to ensure that your performance in your full-time job does not downgrade with the growth of your business.
 Discuss with your superior on a periodical basis to ascertain whether you are delivering what is expected of you from your employer.
 Where necessary, outsource some work to other parties while still exercising quality control and final delivery.

 5. Is it time to quit job now?

 There may come a time freelancing totally outgrows your full-time work.
 The business income may have doubled your monthly salary and your forecast for the next three years indicates that the freelance business is set to scale new heights.
 Perhaps it is time to write that resignation letter, say good bye to the day job, and jump onto the entrepreneurship bandwagon full-time.

 Have you taken the plunge?
 Share your tips on how you started freelancing.

-how to start freelancing work, How to Start Freelancing, working full time and freelancing, can you freelance while employed, freelancing while working full time, can i freelance while employed, how to start working as a freelancer, freelance while working full time, how to freelance while working full-time, how to freelance while working
+how to start freelancing work, How to Start Freelancing, working full time and freelancing, can you freelance while employed, freelancing while working full time, doing graphic design freelancing whilst working full time, freelance while working full time, freelancing and working full time